subfuzion/fargate-chat/README.md

 Make sure you select the following options:

 - **Cluster VPC**: dev-vpc (subnet should be 10.0.0.0/16)
 - **Subnets**: 10.0.3.0/24, 10.0.4.0/24, 10.0.5.0/24

 and next we need to edit the security group:

 ![security group](./img/security-service.png)

 Change the type from **_HTTP_** to **_custom TCP_** and set the port to 6379.
-In this demo I've allowed access from everywhere for ease and speed but in a real deployment you'd lock this down, luckily its in the provate subnet so none routable from the internet.
+In this demo I've allowed access from everywhere for ease and speed but in a real deployment you'd lock this down, luckily its in the private subnet so none routable from the internet.

 Set:

 - **_Auto-assign public IP_**: disabled